-The Fourth is a 21st century meeting-place that brings together different generations and people from all walks of life.
+The Fourth, also written compactly as the TH4TH, is a 21st century meeting-place that brings together different generations and people from all walks of life.
 The hotel juxtaposes old and new, connects poetry and cutting-edge technology, and sets the future against a backdrop of history.
 The name The Fourth is a reference to the building’s rich and chequered history: it began life as a guildhall in 1479, became a theatre in 1817, a national bank in 1930, and has now embarked on its fourth incarnation as a beautiful hotel.

-Restaurant Tafelrond, the adjacent private dining room, the orangery and the lounge offer impeccable service in a great atmosphere, and the dishes created by celebrated chef Sébastien Kister are superb.
-At the hotel, you can opt to stay in a Superior Room, Deluxe Room or Junior Suite, or one of the two fabulous suites with mezzanines on the top floor.
+Restaurant Tafelrond, the adjacent private dining room, the orangery and the lounge offer impeccable service in a great atmosphere, and the dishes created by chef Kwinten De Paepe are superb.
+At the hotel, you can opt to stay in a Deluxe or Executive Room, either with or without a private terrace, or one of the two fabulous suites with mezzanines on the top floor.

 For video conferences, meetings, presentations, livestream concerts or interactive courses, there is Studio Jan.
 This ultramodern, versatile multimedia space is equipped with an immense touch-screen video wall.

 The contemporary interior juxtaposed with elements of the building’s history is enchanting.
 The polished marble floors mirror the former bank’s dignified atmosphere.
 The restaurant overlooks the courtyard and ‘Studio Jan’ beyond.

 Chef Kwinten De Paepe prepares classic dishes using pure ingredients of the finest quality, from house-made vol-au-vent and horse steak, to hand-cut steak tartare with fries crisped in beef dripping, or ray with capers.

 The restaurant is open seven days a week from 10.00 to 21.30.